 Assessing Your Home's Vulnerability

-When it comes to protecting your home from hurricane water damage, the first step is to assess your home's vulnerability.
+When protecting your home from hurricane water damage, the first step is to assess your home's vulnerability.
 Here are some things to consider:

 Location